 Travel in Paris

 The best way to get to Paris from London is by Eurostar.
-Once in Paris, metro and foot are the best modes of transport.
-You can try the bikes but I’m not sure about them, to be honest.
-Retro tours on motorcycles is another mode of transport you can try to see Paris in a day or water Batobus tour is another one.
-Parisian metro has a distinct aroma, coming from the cleaning liquid they use.
-At one point, they tried a different cleaning material and people object because it didn’t smell the same.
+Once in Paris, the metro and foot are the best modes of transport.
+You can try the bikes, but I’m not sure about them, to be honest.
+Retro tours on motorcycles is another mode of transport you can try to see Paris in a day or a water Batobus tour is another one.
+Parisian metro has a distinct aroma coming from the cleaning liquid they use.
+At one point, they tried a different cleaning material and people objected because it didn’t smell the same.
 So you can say, that Paris has a distinct olfactory vibe (not to mention all the top brands such as Channel number 5, Dior and Opium).

 Paris = romance

-Unfortunately, Paris has struggled for years with bad quality of the air.
-The current mayor of Paris, Anne Hidalgo, is doing her best rectify the problem by introducing more cycle lanes.
-Paris has a lot of trees already but car exhaust fumes are still the major contributor.
-Electric cars in the long run it probably the best solution.
+Unfortunately, Paris has struggled for years with the bad quality of the air.
+The current mayor of Paris, Anne Hidalgo, is doing her best to rectify the problem by introducing more cycle lanes.
+Paris has a lot of trees already, but car exhaust fumes are still the major contributor.
+Electric cars, in the long run, it probably the best solution.

 High, panoramic views of Paris to appreciate feng shui patterns

 There are several good places to have an overview of Paris.
 Tour de Eiffel is one of the obvious ones if you fancy queuing for hours or walking countless steps.
-There are 30 replicas of Eiffel tower around the world.
-Montparnasse Tower is a good alternative to the Eiffel Tower and has the highest roof terrace in Paris and Europe’s fastest lift which for lift fanatics is an attraction of itself.
-From Montparnasse Tower Panoramic Observation Deck, you can see all top power places such as the Eiffel tower, Arc the Triumph, Louvre, Notre Dame, Champs Elysées, and the rest (the views are magnificent at night).
+There are 30 replicas of the Eiffel Tower around the world.
+Montparnasse Tower is a good alternative to the Eiffel Tower and has the highest roof terrace in Paris and Europe’s fastest lift which for lift fanatics is an attraction in itself.
+From Montparnasse Tower Panoramic Observation Deck, you can see all the top power places such as the Eiffel Tower, Arc the Triumph, Louvre, Notre Dame, Champs Elysées, and the rest (the views are magnificent at night).

 The energy flow of Paris